nmdp-bioinformatics/gfe-db/README.md

 [Click here](https://hub.docker.com/r/nmdpbioinformatics/gfe-db/) for more information on the publically available docker image.

 ## Building graph from source
+The environment variable RELEASES specifies how many IMGT/HLA release you want to be loaded into the graph.

 ```
 python3 -m venv venv
 source venv/bin/activate